- Anniesland Campus

 There may also be the opportunity for advance entry to year 2 of a number of health/nursing degrees.

-This course is also delivered part-time on a Tuesday and Thursday evening over a 2 year period.
+This course is also delivered part-time on a Tuesday and Thursday evening over a two year period.

 What will I learn?